mhaseebtariq/data-scientist-demystified/README.md

 What the data scientist do?<br>

 #### Short(est) answer: A data scientist does "[models](#what-are-models)"
-Of course, to answer this centuries old (the title was coined in 2008) question, we need more explanation.
+Of course, to answer this million-dollar question, we need more explanation.
+A side note: the term "Data Scientist" was coined in 2008.
 First, let's outline the core responsibilities of a data scientist:
 1. [Designing](#model-design) models which could help in making better and/or faster decisions
     * Models built on or backed by <b>data</b>